preames/public-notes/falcon-compiler.rst

 The best intro talk is probably the keynote that I gave at the 2017 LLVM Developers Meeting.
 Beyond that, there have been a number of talks presented by members of the team over the development life cycle.
 I'm listing the ones I know of in reverse chronological order.

 * An Update on Optimizing Multiple Exit Loops.
 Philip Reames.
-2020 LLVM Virtual Developers Meeting.
+Tech Talk, 2020 LLVM Virtual Developers Meeting.
 * Control-flow sensitive escape analysis in Falcon JIT.
 Artur Pilipenko.
-2020 LLVM Virtual Developers Meeting.
+Tech Talk, 2020 LLVM Virtual Developers Meeting.
+* Truly Final Optimization in Zing VM.
+Anna Thomas.
+Tech Talk, JVM Language Summit 2018.
 * Falcon: An optimizing Java JIT.
-Philip Reames, 2017 LLVM Developers Meeting
+Philip Reames, Keynote, 2017 LLVM Developers Meeting
+* A Quick Intro to Falcon.
+Philip Reames.
+Lightning Talk, JVM LAnguage Summit 2017.
 * Expressing high level optimizations within LLVM.
 Artur Pilipenko.
-2017 European LLVM Developers Meeting.
+Tech Talk, 2017 European LLVM Developers Meeting.
 * LLVM for a managed language: what we’ve learned.
 Sanjoy Das and Philip Reames.
-2015 LLVM Developers Meeting
+Tech Talk, 2015 LLVM Developers Meeting
 * Supporting Precise Relocating Garbage Collection in LLVM.
 Sanjoy Das and Philip Reames.
-2014 LLVM Developers Meeting
+Tech Talk, 2014 LLVM Developers Meeting

 Other Citable Stuff
 -------------------